In this article:

 Here are some nifty tips when growing lavender:

-- According to the Farmer’s Almanac, you should plant lavender 2-3 feet apart with mulch and keep it away from wet and moist areas.
+- According to Farmers’ Almanac, you should plant lavender 2–3 feet apart with mulch and keep it away from wet and moist areas.

-- Water it one to two times per week while the new plants are forming, and then increase to every two to three weeks until buds form.
+- Water lavender one to two times per week while the new plants are forming, and then increase to every 2–3 weeks until buds form.
 Afterward, you can continue to water once or twice a week.

 - Once your lavender has about 50% of its flower buds opened, it is time to cut the stems.
-The Farmer’s Almanac suggests cutting your stems in the morning, which is when lavender oil is most concentrated.
+Farmers’ Almanac suggests cutting your stems in the morning, which is when lavender oil is most concentrated.

 Now that you have your fresh lavender, you can use the fresh or dried buds for your medicinal needs that are related to stress and mood:

-- For a relaxing aromatic experience, you can add your fresh buds to a warm bath or wrap your lavender stems and place fresh bundles around the house.
+- For a relaxing aromatic experience, add your fresh buds to a warm bath or wrap your lavender stems and place fresh bundles around the house.

-- You can also hang fresh lavender bundles upside down and dry them to make teas or sachets.
+- Hang fresh lavender bundles upside down and dry them to make teas or sachets.